Travelog: Colombia – Trek to the Lost City, Ciudad Perdida

 Ancient terraces of the Lost City in Colombia

-The “Lost City” (Ciudad Perdida in Spanish) is one of South America’s “hidden” gems, tucked away in the remote jungle of Colombia’s Sierra Nevada de Santa Marta Mountains.
+The trek to the “Lost City” (Ciudad Perdida in Spanish) is one of South America’s hidden gems, tucked away in the remote jungle of Colombia’s Sierra Nevada de Santa Marta Mountains.
 If you’re adventurous and fit, the trek to get there is an experience of a lifetime.

 The city known as Teyuna, “sacred place of the ancestors,” was never really lost or forgotten to the area’s indigenous people.
 The original city was constructed around 700 – 800 AD, more than six centuries before Machu Picchu.
-It was a thriving commercial and political center until it was abruptly abandoned at the time of the conquistadors.
-Fast forward to about 1972 when gold and other artifacts began to appear on the local black market and drunken stories were told of a “Lost City” (as it eventually came to be known) deep in the mountains, flush with buried treasure.
-After that, it didn’t take long for looters to “find” the city and start digging up its treasures; desecrating ancient graves where the dead were buried alongside their most valuable possessions to barter with as they continued their celestial journey through the afterlife.
+It was a thriving commercial and political center until it was abruptly abandoned at the time of the Conquistadors.
+Fast forward to about 1972 when gold and other artifacts began to appear on the local black market, and drunken stories were told of a “Lost City” (as it eventually came to be known) deep in the mountains, flush with buried treasure.
+After that, it wasn’t long before looters “found” the lost city.
+They started digging up its treasures; desecrating ancient graves where the dead were buried alongside their most valuable possessions to barter with as they continued their celestial journey through the afterlife.

 Recognizing its historical and cultural significance, the Colombian military quickly secured the site and archaeologists restored it to its (somewhat manicured) but more original state.
 So far, 169 stone terraces have been uncovered along with thousands of steps and trails, while much of the city remains unexcavated and still overgrown by jungle.
 The military presence is visible today with an army post along the trail and at the site of the city itself.
 The soldiers are armed with assault rifles, but they gladly posed for pictures with the tourists and most of them seemed more interested in looking at their cell phones.

-The trek is a poignant reminder that the journey is often more memorable than the destination.
-The landscape is a stunning vista of verdant vegetation covered slopes and becomes even wilder and remote the further you penetrate the jungle.
+Hiking the Lost City Trek is a poignant reminder that the journey is often more memorable than the destination.
+The landscape is a stunning vista of verdant vegetation-covered slopes and becomes even wilder and remote the further you penetrate the jungle.
 I walked alone for much of the trip, savoring the mostly undisturbed lushness of the jungle.
 Around every corner, I encountered exotic butterflies and insects, and could hear and see birds only familiar to me from nature shows on public television.
 In camp at the end of each day, I got to meet and share experiences with interesting people from all over the world.

-Access to the park is tightly controlled and because the city can only be reached by an arduous hike, it only sees about 8,500 visitors a year, compared to Machu Picchu which gets up to 5000 visitors a day during peaks and over a million a year.
+Access to the park is tightly controlled.
+Because the city can only be reached by an arduous hike, it only sees about 8,500 visitors a year, compared to Machu Picchu which gets up to 5000 visitors a day during peaks and over a million a year.
 I felt very blessed to be able to experience the magic of this relatively unknown treasure before notoriety spoils it forever.

 Visit TravelBug’s Facebook page to see all the photos from the trek and follow the story.
 While you’re there, won’t you please “like us”.